bassusteur/thinkpad13nvme/README.md

-It worked! the ssd is now recognized with just a single lane which gets me approximately 1GB/s throughput, though UEFI won't let me boot from it i can access the files from a live iso so it could just be a matter of updating uefi entries for this machine or trying to install an OS from scratch on a new drive.
+It worked! the ssd is now recognized with just a single lane which gets me approximately 1GB/s throughput, though UEFI won't let me boot from it i can access the files from a live iso so it could just be a matter of updating uefi entries for this machine or trying to install an OS from scratch on a new drive.mean
 ![4457f86f96b045a2](https://github.com/user-attachments/assets/fc76c305-e988-4225-9e03-555e460800b7)
 ![6dcc8964ad9238d6](https://github.com/user-attachments/assets/b0a3e3ff-e26d-47cf-b1c6-aaf974d52678)

 One last thing to notice is: the extra pcie lanes going to the slot all have capacitors that have not been populated, so if you wanted a speedier link you would have [to solder them on as well](https://github.com/user-attachments/assets/ed5a1132-19c0-49bc-9205-d89726f15a3b).

+Credits to the mind behind the operation: [wifi](https://github.com/a-little-wifi).